yonureker/DeCrypt/README.md

-## React Native Firebase Login Starter
+## React Native | Firebase Login Starter

 A basic react native & firebase app that allows merging multiple auth methods into a single account.

+:factory: Built with Firebase and React Native.